The financial aftermath of an accident can stick with you for years, but it doesn’t last forever.

 For insurance companies, it’s all about risk.
 The more driving risk you demonstrate, the more you might have to pay for your auto insurance premiums.

-Following an accident, you’ll typically file a claim and pay out your deductible.
+Following an accident, you’ll typically file a claim and be subject to your plan’s deductible.
 Your insurer will adjust your rates after an accident to reflect any new information they have on your driving history.
-In many cases, the rate increase — also known as an “accident surcharge” — won’t be applied until it’s time to renew your policy.
+The rate increase — also known as an “accident surcharge” — won’t be applied until it’s time to renew your policy.